 - 25 times the iron of spinach

 The plant also has bean pods.
-You can eat them when they’re smaller, just like a green beans, or if you wait until their slightly larger, you need to cook them longer, and then we just scrape the inside of the bean out as the outer shell becomes too fibrous.
+You can eat them when they’re smaller, just like a green beans, or if you wait until their slightly larger, you can eat only the inside of the bean as the outer shell becomes too fibrous.
 It’s still really good this way, and in fact, I actually prefer them.

 skinny beans in the bucket, larger ones on the table

 You can eat the Moringa flowers as well.
 They can be eaten raw or lightly cooked, but you can’t cook them too much as they lose their nutrient value.
 Eat too many, and you might have to make several trips to the bathroom.
-But they are quite nutritious.
-They have a lot of calcium and potassium, and is known to reduce inflammation in the body.
-The flowers can be made into a tea as well, and have been used as a cold remedy in the Philippines.
+They too are quite nutritious.
+They have a lot of calcium and potassium, and are known to reduce inflammation in the body.
+The flowers can be made into a tea as well.
 They’re also not supposed to be eaten if you’re pregnant, however they are good for nursing moms.
 Always good to check these things out if you’re pregnant or nursing.